MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-quorum.md

 - Can survive two server failures at once: <strong>Yes</strong>.

 #### Four nodes with a symmetrical layout and drive failure.
 Each of the 16 drives has one vote and node 2 also has one vote (since it's the pool resource owner).
-The *majority* is out of <strong>/16</strong>.
+The *majority* is determined out of a total of <strong>16 votes</strong>.
 First, drive 7 goes down.
 If nodes three and four go down, the surviving subset has 7 drives and the pool resource owner, which is 8/16 votes.
 So, the pool doesn't have majority and goes down.

 ![Pool Quorum 2](media/understand-quorum/pool-2.png)